|Bauer, Erinfirstname.lastname@example.org||307.778.1306||Instructor, Instrumental Music||School of Arts and Humanities|

 David Swiss teaches private lessons in strings at LCCC with a primary focus in violin and viola.

-An avid student of the art of music, Swiss holds a Master of Music Degree in Viola Performance and Music History from the University of Northern Colorado, and has done doctoral work at the University of Oregon.
+An avid student of the art of music, Swiss holds a Master of Music in Viola Performance and Music History from the University of Northern Colorado, and has done doctoral work at the University of Oregon.
 He has performed with numerous musical groups including the New Mexico Symphony, Albuquerque Chamber Orchestra, Eugene Symphony and Mandomonium (a mandolin orchestra).

 He began his musical studies at age 10 with a Flamenco guitarist from Monterrey, Mexico, who did not read music, and spoke little English, but instilled in Swiss a love of music beyond the page.
-In his free time, Swiss likes to cook, make wine, mead, cider and liqueurs.
+In his free time, Swiss likes to cook and make wine, mead, cider and liqueurs.
 He is also currently leading his league in Fantasy Football.